rbalestr-lab/stable-ssl/docs/source/user_guide.rst

 To make the process streamlined and efficient, we recommend using configuration files to define parameters and utilizing `Hydra <https://hydra.cc/>`_ to manage these configurations.

 **General Idea.** ``stable-SSL`` is designed to minimize boilerplate code, providing a highly flexible framework with minimal hardcoded utilities.
-Most modules in the pipeline are modular and can instantiate objects from various sources, including ``stable-SSL``, ``PyTorch``, ``torchmetrics``, or even custom objects provided by the user.
+Most modules in the pipeline are modular and can instantiate objects from various sources, including ``stable-SSL``, ``PyTorch``, ``TorchMetrics``, or even custom objects provided by the user.
 This allows you to seamlessly integrate your own components into the pipeline while leveraging the capabilities of ``stable-SSL``.

 First step: define your base ``trainer`` module